The Historic Columbia River Highway State Trail (external link to printable maps)

 • Bonneville Segment: John B. Yeon to Cascade Locks.
 The west end of the trail extends from the Elowah Falls trailhead at John B. Yeon State Scenic Corridor to Cascade Locks.

 • Mitchell Point Segment: Wyeth to Viento.
-The nearly 6-mile segment connects Wyeth Trailhead
+The 9.5 mile segment connects Wyeth Trailhead

 • Twin Tunnels Segment: Hood River to Mosier.
 Further east, this accessible 4.5-mile segment connects Hood River and Mosier.

-It's not complete yet, Mitchell Point tunnel is still under work and will add another 7 mile stretch with spectacular views inside the tunnel!
+Mitchell Point tunnel adds another 7 mile stretch with spectacular views inside the tunnel!

 More Oregon Bicycle Attorney favorite bike rides - * car free bike paths